• Skip to main content

 The Hippodrome was also the place where rebellions began in the Byzantine Empire.
 Especially the Nika Revolt was very famous in history and broke out against the Emperor Justinian, who built Ayasofya.

-Apart from this, Ayasofya Hurrem Sultan Hammam is also very close.
-You can book this place which is among the best Turkish baths in Istanbul and relax after your tour.
+Apart from this, Hagia Sophia Hurrem Sultan Hammam is also very close.
+You can book a session at this historic venue, which is among the best Turkish baths in Istanbul, to relax after your tour.

 In addition, there are sultan’s tombs in the courtyard of the building.
 Some of these tombs are decorated with magnificent tiles.
 They reflect the classical period when the Ottoman Empire was at its peak.